 For vitamin B6 eat more sunflower seeds, pistachio nuts, sweet potato, fish and meat

-Asparagus is a well-known diuretic, which can help, rid the body of excess salt and fluid, perfect for banishing water retention.
+Asparagus may act as a diuretic, which potentially help rid the body of excess salt and fluid.

 Lymphatic Drainage Massage

 The role of the lymph system is to collect fluid and return it to the blood.
 However if this process is sluggish, fluid retention can occur.
 A lymphatic drainage massage may stimulate excess fluid to move away from the swollen area so it can drain naturally.